stripe/stripe-dotnet/readme.md

 	// providing the dispute reason is optional StripeDispute stripeDispute = disputeService.Update(*chargeId*, "customer ate the donut before I charged them, so they said it was free");

+	// async version:
+	StripeDispute stripeDispute = await disputeService.UpdateAsync(*chargeId*, "customer ate the donut before I charged them, so they said it was free");

 Recipients
 ----------